docker/compose/docs/compose-file.md

 `${VARIABLE}` syntax - see [variable substitution](#variable-substitution) for full details.

 ## Service configuration reference

 > **Note:** There are two versions of the Compose file format – version 1 (the
-> legacy format, which does not support volumes or networks) and version 2 (the
+> legacy format, which does not support project, volumes or networks) and version 2 (the
 > most up-to-date).
 For more information, see the [Versioning](#versioning)
 > section.